Anchor-based Multi-view Subspace Clustering with Hierarchical Feature Descent: Introduction

 \section{Introduction}

 With the advance of information technology, many practical datasets are collected from different channels or provided in different modalities\cite{cai2023seeking,liang2022robust,yang2022fast,DBLP:journals/corr/abs-1304-5634}.
 As a result, multi-view learning has gained increasing attention due to its ability in handling and learning from various source information.
-Among those learning datasets, the majorities are unlabeled with only features of different views attached to them.
-Under the obligation to discover the inherent pattern from these cluttered datasets and in aspiration for bringing to light what used to be hidden from human conception, many clustering algorithms are deployed in practice.
-One common task that multi-view clustering algorithms confront is that in some datasets, different views vary tremendously in dimensions, which will adversely affect the extraction and expression of common representations and data patterns revealed by features from each view.
+Among those learning datasets, the majorities are unlabeled with only features of different views attached to them. {Many clustering algorithms have been used in practice in order to discover inherent patterns from these cluttered datasets and also to reveal things that were previously unknown to humans.} {One common task that multi-view clustering algorithms confront is that in some datasets, different views vary tremendously in dimensions, which will adversely affect the extraction and expression of common representations and data patterns revealed by features from each view\cite{DBLP:journals/inffus/YanGR0LXL23,DBLP:conf/cvpr/YanZLT0LL23,DBLP:journals/nn/TangSTZLHZ23,DBLP:conf/mm/YanXLYT22,DBLP:journals/chinaf/TangZZLZZ23,DBLP:journals/tkde/TangZLZZXW22,DBLP:journals/tkde/TangLWLZZ23}.}

 Projecting different views into a common space is a long-term academic issue, e.g., Canonical Correlation Analysis (CCA)\cite{hotelling1992relations} and its variants \cite{DBLP:journals/corr/abs-cs-0609071,DBLP:conf/icml/AndrewABL13} aim to align a pair of views with linear correlation through complex nonlinear transformation.
 This technique is restricted to the simple case where only two views are provided.
 In multi-view circumstances, \cite{wang2020robust} assumes that the high dimensional data emanate from noisy redundancies, which can be eliminated by minimizing $l_{2,1}$ norm of the representation.
 It is a typical phenomenon that, the lower the dimensions of data points are reduced to, the more the information is lost \cite{DBLP:journals/bioinformatics/QaqishOHC17,DBLP:journals/tkde/WeiYFCL23}.
 On the contrary, the higher dimensions we preserve to learn from, the better the resulting representation captures the underlying semantic essence of the data points, although with typically higher computational cost.